Course Content and Outcome Guide for NRS 110

 4. Design and evaluate a health behavior change for self and for a selected client using relevant evidence and family/cultural data.

-5. Demonstrate beginning understanding of selected nursing frameworks, including the legal ethical base for practice, and their application to the practice of nursing.
+5. Demonstrate beginning use of selected nursing frameworks, including the legal ethical base for practice, and their application to the practice of nursing.

-6. Recognize the importance and relevance of reflection and its influence on personal and professional behavior.
+6. Recognize the importance and relevance of reflection on clinical experiences and on competencies and its influence on personal and professional behavior.

-7. Demonstrate understanding of effective learning strategies in a performance-based curriculum.
+7. Demonstrate use of effective learning strategies in a performance-based curriculum.

-8. Demonstrate understanding of the importance of fulfilling commitments to the team in completing assignments.
+8. Demonstrate use of the importance of fulfilling commitments to the team in completing assignments.

 Course Activities and Design